Muhammad-Abdullah-SE/Mini-Uber-System/README.md

 ## 📌 Note

-This project was built as a learning exercise in applying core DSA and OOP concepts in a real-world simulation context.
-Contributions, feedback, and suggestions are welcome!
+This is my 3rd semester project, built to practice and apply DSA and OOP concepts in a real-world simulation.
+Feel free to share feedback or suggestions!